A-BlessingTheAnalyst/POS-Terminal-Repair-Rate-and-Efficiency-Report-Analysis/README.md

 ## Tools Used

-- **Microsoft Excel**: Used for data preprocessing, analysis, and initial visualization.
+- **Microsoft Excel**: Used for Data preprocessing, analysis, and initial visualization.
 - **Power BI**: Employed for creating in-depth visualizations, interactive dashboards, and data-driven storytelling.

+## Data Cleaning/Preparation

+In the initial data preparation phase, we performed the following tasks:
+- Data loading and inspection
+- Spell checking
+- Correcting misspelt values.
+- Removal of empty rows.
+- Removal of duplicated values.
+- Handling missing values.
+- Data cleaning and formatting.

+## Exploratory Data Analysis

+- Does increasing the number of workdays improve POS terminal repair rates and work efficiency?
+- How does the size of the engineering team affect repair rates?
+- Does an increase in engineering staff lead to an improvement in the overall work rate?

 ## Key Findings